filipepinheiro/bringme/README.md

 wouldn't it be nice if someone you can thrust pass by on your house and picked the lunchbox and deliver it at the school?</p>
 Well, BringMe wants to help you with this kind of matters.

+<h2>Requirements</h2>
+To use it properly you should <b>connect to internet</b> via wifi
+This project requires android version 3.2, but we recomend versions 4+

 <h2>How it works</h2>
 <p>Well, if you read yourself the topic above, we will explain you what the app does so that you get your problem solved.</p>
 1. Download and install the app